August 31, 2017

 - Veganism will revitalize you.

 The contradiction is clear, and certainly startling, when assessing the long-term benefits–both health-oriented and moral–of doing no harm.
 But at which point does the contradiction begin (is there truth to its origins?), and where does it end (which side reigns supreme?)?
 Surely lack of evidence, as well as an ignorance to or misinterpretation of evidence that already exists, rationalizes one or both fronts.
 Experience may perpetuate opposing viewpoints (perhaps along with confirmation bias), in which parties on either side attain success in their practices, consequently dubbing their methods optimal and all others imperfect.
-Even further, the ethicality of utilizing animals for our own (questionable) benefit allows for fluidity in judgment; with “pro” stances, “anti” stances, and everything in between, the highly subjective nature of some moral debate ultimately prevents consensus.
+Even further, the spectrum of individual evolution allows for fluidity in judgment; with a great deal of the population out of touch, grounded in the material realm and negligent of the soulful, subjectivity only leads to more illusion, ultimately preventing consensus with those whose intuition is apt to guide them in the right direction–that is, toward the highest form of morality.*

-Factual and abstract contentions often become so intertwined an argument for or against veganism, supposedly in light of only one front, could be colored with both.
-The stigmatization of the lifestyle as extremist and unnatural (when it could be anything but) by professionals with degrees in medicine and/or nutrition bolsters the misconceptions those who have done little research on the matter love to perpetuate.
-Such professionals may lack proper education themselves due to the diet’s infancy (as well as the mal-intent stifling its furtherance; think meat lobbying and its trickle down effect); any “victims” they have come across have likely done veganism the wrong way and thus cannot speak to its efficacy, rather the method by which they adopted it.
+Sociological influences sustain lower mentalities in the less-conscious: The stigmatization of veganism as extremist and unnatural (when it could be anything but) by professionals with degrees in medicine and/or nutrition bolsters the misconceptions those who have done little research on the matter love to perpetuate.
+Such professionals may lack proper education themselves due to the diet’s infancy–as well as the mal-intent stifling its furtherance; think meat lobbying and its trickle down effect–any “victims” they have come across have likely done veganism the wrong way and thus cannot speak to its efficacy, rather the method by which it has been adopted.
 Most vegans will be asked where they get their protein, how they stay full, and if they are sure their diet provides them with the micronutrients they need to subsist unhindered.
-Meanwhile, numerous studies highlight the propensity of plant-based regimentation to prevent and treat those diseases that the overconsumption of meat in fact perpetuates*, presumably because nature has bestowed us with the tools necessary to not only subsist, but thrive… In any event, scolding from doctors and loved ones who “just don’t think veganism is sustainable” cannot succeed the massive amount of anecdotal evidence backing it as a legitimate lifestyle, wherein blood tests prove otherwise.
+Meanwhile, numerous studies highlight the propensity of plant-based regimentation to prevent and treat those diseases that the overconsumption of meat in fact perpetuates,** presumably because nature has bestowed us with the tools necessary to not only subsist, but thrive… In any event, scolding from doctors and loved ones who “just don’t think veganism is sustainable” cannot succeed the massive amount of anecdotal evidence backing it as a legitimate lifestyle, wherein blood tests prove otherwise.
 The demeaning attitudes of anti-vegans that have either fed into false information or are threatened by their own inability to commit to doing no harm fall under the same umbrella.

 For those who desire to marry their morality with their meal plan, anti-vegan sentiments regarding proper nutrition can be unsettling.
 Debates rooted in physical health (which invariably affect the mind) are highly contradictory due to credible assertions on both sides, which typically regard potential deficiencies.
 Those in opposition to the diet highlight its lack of B12 and vitamin D, usable forms of vitamin A and the omegas, and more; while such allegations are certainly valid, they neglect the ease with which common pitfalls can be avoided, as well as the overwhelming advantages of plant-based eating when done correctly.
 The white-bread-and-daiya vegan may suffer due to poor nutrition, but so does the meat-and-cheese omnivore; in order to accurately compare the ramifications of each diet, we must utilize adaptations that are equitable in quality.